 Helping you understand the process of filing for financial aid here at Monmouth University is important to us.
-This section will guide you through the packaging process, allow you to complete your Stafford and Perkins Entrance/Exit Online Counseling Sessions, sign your Electronic Master Promissory Note, and provide other additional information.
+This section will guide you through the packaging process, allow you to complete your Direct Loan and Perkins Entrance/Exit Online Counseling Sessions, sign your Electronic Master Promissory Note, and provide other additional information.
 These are just some of the many features accessible through this area of our Web site.

 Students applying for financial aid are considered for all programs for which they are eligible.
 The amount awarded is generally a combination of grant, loan, and employment and is based on the student’s financial need.
 Need is determined using the following formula: